 Research

-GWFM report analyzes attrition trends across key industries—BPO, IT, Contact Centers, and Shared Services—from 2023 to 2024 and predictions for 2025.
+GWFM report analyzes attrition trends across key industries—BPO, IT, Contact Centers, and Shared Services—2025 and predictions for 2026.
 It examines the factors driving employee turnover, regional variations in attrition rates, and the impact of automation and AI.
 The report also offers strategic recommendations for reducing attrition and enhancing workforce stability in an evolving employment landscape.

 Primary Author of Research: Dr. Shiva